svivek/structured-prediction/index.md

 ## Course objectives, or: What can I expect to learn?

-The first third of the semester will consist of lectures.
-After that, lectures will be followed by student presentations in class.
-At the end of the course, you should be able to critically read current literature and use the ideas learned to:
+By the end of the course, you should be able to critically read current literature and use the ideas learned to:

 1. Define structured models for new problems,